vincenzopalazzo/VisualSARS2Chart/README.md

 P.S: The results in this image is clear; with this data the virus doesn't depend from Temperature **(ONLY MY IDEA!!!!
 PLEASE DONT LISTEN ME ABOUT COVID19, FOLLOW THE OFFICIAL SITE)**

-## People Recovered & Tested & hospitalize
+## People Recovered, Tested and hospitalize

 **April 9 2020**